 Mortice Lock – The most secure form of an entry set that combines the two functions of locking and latching into one large mortise lock adding maximum security.
 Mortise locks require special tools and must be installed by a professional.

-Powder Coating (PC) – Powder Coating either White or Black are our standard finishes.
+(PC) Powder Coating – Powder Coating either White or Black are our standard finishes.
 The lead time for any powder coating is normally 7-10 days before delivery.
 Some specialised powder coating colours may take little longer.
+All powder coating are a additional cost per product.
+For more info. contact Handle House.

 Roller Lock – These locks are operated by a roller mechanism to hold shut without locking.
 To use these it is simply a push or pull motion to go in and out without getting locked out.